photo credit: Love Yourself by Viri G

 ~ Carl Rogers, Self Acceptance – The Foundation of Mental Health and Positive Relationships

-Nobody contacts me for counselling complaining that a lack of self acceptance is a problem for them.
+Nobody contacts me for counseling complaining that a lack of self acceptance is a problem for them.
 Instead, people say things like “I lost my confidence”, “I have problems with stress”, or “I have low self esteem”.
 What’s often lurking beneath the surface however is a deep seated belief that there is something fundamentally flawed about themselves.
 When a person believes they are flawed, this leads to feelings of shame, doubts about self worth and fears of unlovability.

 It’s critical to become aware of beliefs that make you feel inadequate or defective, as it’s self acceptance that’s the key to a mentally healthy self image.
 Self esteem can be a feature of self acceptance, but tends to be transient and conditional, dwelling more on the surface of life, and based on external validation or accomplishment.